The Enchanted Island of Yew: Influences

+Reprint editions

-Reprint editionsThe Enchanted Island of Yew was out of print for more than fifty years in the middle and later twentieth century.
+The Enchanted Island of Yew was out of print for more than fifty years in the middle and later twentieth century.
 It was re-issued with Cory's illustrations by the small press Buckethead Enterprises of Oz in 1988, and by Books of Wonder, with new illustrations by George O'Connor, in 1996.
 Subsequent unillustrated editions followed from Lightning Source (2001), Wildside Press (2001), and 1st World Library (2005).